 They’re cute and cheerful, and they’re the centre of one of this year’s hottest new hobbies.
 These little feathered friends have done a lot to lift spirits during a particularly tough period.

 So many have taken up birding as a new hobby that budding birdwatchers even helped set bird-count records in 2020, with over 50,000 eagle-eyed observers taking part in May’s annual Global Big Day — reporting a record-breaking 2.1 million bird observations; while the 24th annual Great Backyard Bird Count held in February shattered the previous year’s records.
+The annual worldwide event where people watch and learn about birds takes place next from Feb.
+17-23, 2023.

 A family-friendly activity